Bethany, Connecticut: Town seal

 Bethany's town seal is a circle within which appears a circle of rope.
 In the upper aspects of the seal appear the words TOWN OF BETHANY CONNECTICUT in two curved lines of print bordering the inner aspect of the rope circle.
-On the bottom of the seal also bordering the inner aspect of the rope circle appear the words INCORPORATED 1832.
+On the bottom of the seal also bordering the inner aspect of the rope circle, appear the words INCORPORATED 1832.
 These words form the top and bottom edges of a third circle, the sides of which are made of a string of inverted oak leaves on each side.
 A roadway bisecting the seal and extending from bottom to center is pictured within the innermost circle.
-Surrounded by trees are Christ Episcopal Church pictured on the right, and First Church of Christ Congregational with carriage shed on the left.
+Surrounded by trees are Christ Episcopal Church pictured on the right, and First Church of Christ Congregational with a carriage shed on the left.
 The Town Seal was created by local artist and Bethany resident, Betsy Seaton, as part of Bethany's 150th anniversary celebration in 1982.

-Police

-Currently, Bethany has a single police officer who is hired by the town.
-This along with the State Police Troop I station serve to protect the town and local area.
-The barracks located next to the Station remains abandoned and in a state of disrepair.

 2024 Parks and Recreation scandal

 In June 2024, Bethany Parks and Recreation employee Anthony Mastrangelo, a counselor in after‑school and summer programs, was arrested by the Connecticut State Police and charged with multiple counts of sexual assault and illegal sexual contact involving at least four minors from department programs.
-An independent investigation revealed that despite the town receiving details of the investigation by police as early as December 2022, no immediate action was taken by town leadership or law enforcement.
+An independent investigation revealed that the town and local law enforcement received details of the police investigation in December 2022 and had taken no action since then.